INTRODUCTION

 This personalizes the learning pace, letting them move on at the time that is right for them.
 If they want to be challenged more, or if there are some lessons that just aren’t relevant or personally interesting to them, they are not trapped in their current level.
 On the other hand, they can choose to stay and complete more lessons if they feel they need more practice before they’re ready for the next level.

-Ultimately, each of Immerse’s four pillars - Learn, Connect, Practice, and Play - is a vehicle for increasing the things that a learner "can do" in the language and thus upskilling their language abilities to a higher level of fluency.
-As employees progress through the platform, they are able to perform a range of important language functions with increasing skill and confidence.
+Ultimately, each opportunity offered by IMMERSE - Lessons, Community, Practice, and Play - is a vehicle for increasing the things that a learner can do in the language and thus progressing them to a higher level of fluency.
+As employees progress through the platform, they are able to perform a range of important language functions with skill and confidence.

 Immerse Proficiency Levels.
 Level 1, <A1 CEFR, Below 1456 Eiken, 20-23 Versant Speak.
 Level 2, A1 CEFR, 120 TOEIC, 1456-1700 Eiken, 24-33 Versant Speak.
 Level 3, A2 CEFR, 225 TOEIC, 1728-2400 Eiken, 34-45 Versant Speak.
 Level 4, B1 CEFR, 550 TOEIC, 1980-2600 Eiken, 4-5 IELTS, 42 TOEFL, 46-56 Versant Speak.
 Level 5, B2 CEFR, 785 TOEIC, 2304-3000 Eiken, IELTS 5.5-6.5, 7 TOEFL, 57-65 Versant Speak.